artmg/lubuild/help/configure/Windows.md

 ```

 ### Terminal
 You may consider a themed developers’ terminal prompt, similar to OhMyZsh, but want to sail close to the Microsoft direction for better supportability and futureproofing.
-Fortunately the Windows Terminal, built into Windows 11 (and in the [app store for 10](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701)) strategically integrates PowerShell, supports ssh natively, and has the winget package manager.
+Fortunately the Windows Terminal, built into Windows 11 (and in the [app store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) and `choco install microsoft-windows-terminal` for Windows 10) strategically integrates PowerShell, supports ssh natively, and has the winget package manager.

 ```powershell
 # allow scripts